hyperion-project/hyperion.docs/docs/en/api/Detect.md

 # Detect Hyperion
-Hyperion announces it's services on the network, via ZeroConf and SSDP.
+Hyperion announces its services on the network, via mDNS and SSDP.

 [[toc]]

 ## SSDP
 **S**imple**S**ervice**D**iscovery**P**rotocol
 ([SSDP](https://en.wikipedia.org/wiki/Simple_Service_Discovery_Protocol)) is the
 discovery subset of UPnP.
-The implementation is lighter than ZeroConf as it just needs a UDP Socket without any further dependencies.
+The implementation is lighter than mDNS as it just needs a UDP Socket without any further dependencies.